-- Clicking on one of the track’s mixer or device controls will display this control’s envelope on the clip track.
+- Clicking on a track’s mixer or device controls will display this control’s envelope on the clip track.

 - Envelopes appear in the track’s main automation lane, “on top of“ the audio waveform or MIDI display.
 (This is useful for lining up breakpoints with the track’s audio or MIDI content.)
 An envelope’s vertical axis represents the control value and the horizontal axis represents time.
 For switches and radio buttons, the value axis is “discrete”, meaning that it operates with non-continuous values (e.g., on/off).

-- The Fades/Device chooser either selects audio clip fades (see 6.7), the track mixer, one of the track’s devices or “None“ to hide the envelope.
+- The Device chooser either selects the track mixer, one of the track’s devices, or “None“ to hide the envelope.
 It also provides you with an overview of which devices actually have automation by showing an LED next to their labels.
 You can make things clearer still by selecting “Show Automated Parameters Only“ from the bottom of the chooser.

-- The Automation Control chooser selects a control from the device chosen in the Fades/Device chooser.
+- The Automation Control chooser selects a control from the device chosen in the Device chooser.
 The labels of automated controls have an LED.

 Once an envelope has been selected on the track, several new buttons appear: